counteractive/scope/readme.md

 Since STIX already has `process`, `file`, `network-traffic`, and `windows-registry-x`, `api` was a nice choice to round it out.
 Notice too that authentication logs (`session`) is the only other source on this list that doesn't have an existing STIX type (outside implicit, embedded login times).

 Of course, "covering the most techniques" isn't the only measure of usefulness of a data source.
 To get a sense of which data sources covered the most commonly observed techniques, we pulled the top 20 techniques from the (excellent) [2020 Red Canary Threat Report](https://redcanary.com/threat-detection-report/) as a representative sample.
-Without going into detail on their numbers (the report itself is free, check it out!), we can actually look at all 16 data sources for these techniques:
+Without going into detail on their numbers (the report's free, check it out!), we can actually look at all 16 data sources for these techniques:

 | source | count | % |
 | --- | --- | --- |